• Skip to primary navigation

 Recipe variation

 • Other types of tomato.
-You can use whatever kind of tomatoes you have.
+You can use whatever kind of tomatoes you have for making Roman chicken.
 Try to use fresh ones, though, not canned tomatoes.

-• Other types of pepper.
-Bell peppers are the only types you should use for roman chicken — and you can use any color EXCEPT green bell peppers.
+• Other types of peppers.
+Bell peppers are the only types you should use — and you can use any color EXCEPT green bell peppers.

 Roman Chicken Recipe (Pollo alla Romana)